 A moody, high-contrast living room designed for evening relaxation.
 The centerpiece is a low-profile cognac leather sectional with visible stitching and a relaxed, lived-in patina.
 It is positioned against a dark charcoal wood-paneled wall.

-Luxury Organic Modern Living Idea: The Hearth & Heritage Suite
+Luxury Organic Modern Living Idea: The Hearth and Heritage Suite

 A serene living room centered around a modern, minimalist fireplace with a matte black surround.
 Above the mantel hangs a large landscape painting in hazy atmospheric tones of burnt orange and grey.